MicroStrategy Q1 Operating Loss of $53.1M After Bitcoin Holdings Impairment Charge of $191.6M

 MicroStrategy (MSTR) reported a net operating loss of $53.1 million, or $3.09 per share, in the first quarter after taking a digital asset impairment charge of $191.6 million, according to a Monday afternoon press release.

-While some had expected the company might adopt the new fair value accounting standard, and thus report a sizable profit thanks to bitcoin's (BTC) first quarter rally, the company elected not to do so.
+While some had expected the company might adopt the new digital asset fair value accounting standard, and thus report a sizable profit thanks to bitcoin's (BTC) first quarter rally, the company elected not to do so.
 By the old standard, MicroStrategy at quarter's end valued its bitcoin holdings at a price of $23,680 each, or $5.1 billion, rather than March's closing price of $71,028, or $15.2 billion.

 The company also announced a small April addition of 122 tokens to its bitcoin stack, bringing total holdings to 214,400.
 That would be valued at $13.5 billion at bitcoin's current price of about $63,000.

-Note: Update (April 29, 22:31 UTC): Added comments from the CFO.